aleksve/periodic_tasks/README.md

 # Periodic Task Scheduling Package Review

-This package provides a lightweight framework for scheduling and executing periodic tasks with precision.
+This package provides a lightweight single-threaded framework for scheduling and executing periodic tasks with precision.
 Its minimalist syntax and focused functionality make it well-suited for business-critical applications that require reliable task execution at fixed intervals.

 ## Key Features
 1. **Minimalist Design**: The package avoids unnecessary complexity, focusing on a clear and concise interface for defining and managing periodic tasks.